Helping Your Baby With Reflux (GERD) Sleep Better

 If your baby is young (3 months old or younger), or if your baby’s reflux symptoms are fairly mild, there’s a lot you can do to alleviate the problem at home, without medication.
 Those steps include:

-• Holding or sitting your baby slightly upright after feedings, for 20 or 30 minutes.
-You don’t want to hold your baby completely upright, but rather, you want your baby to rest at a reclined angle (think 30 or 45 degrees) until the formula or breastmilk she just drank is digested.
-If you lay her down flat right after a feeding, there’s a good chance that much of that meal will come right back up.
+Holding or sitting your baby slightly upright after feedings, for 20 or 30 minutes.
+You don’t want to hold your baby completely upright, but rather, you want your baby to rest at a reclined angle (think 30 or 45 degrees) until the formula or breastmilk is digested.
+If you lay your baby down flat right after a feeding, there’s a good chance baby will be uncomfortable and much of that meal will come right back up.

-• Consider using a wedge under your baby’s crib mattress, to help elevate their upper body.
+Consider using a wedge under your baby’s crib mattress, to help elevate their upper body.
 This wedge pillow would be a good example except we DO NOT recommend you put the baby on the pillow itself.
 You put it under the mattress simply to elevate the mattress.
-If your baby is wiggly, and prone to sliding down, you can use a product like the Baby Stay Asleep to help position baby.
+If your baby is wiggly, and prone to sliding down, you can use a product like the Baby Brezza Safety Crib Sheet to help position baby.

 However, as your baby gets older, and passes the 4 month sleep regression, it’s time to start gently weaning your baby away from any sleep associations, like rocking to sleep, or sleeping in the infant swing.
 Remember, the reflux will eventually resolve itself, but the habits your baby develops may stick around, so do your best to begin gently undoing them as your baby grows.